zpbappi/zpbappi.github.io/_posts/2016-05-10-curiously-recurring-template-pattern-in-csharp.md

 Don't worry if you are stuck somewhere above.
 I know the feeling.
 It is difficult to understand from the definition.
-The complex recurring relation became clear to when I was started looking at the problem it was trying to solve.
+The complex recurring relation became clear to me when I started looking at the problems it was trying to solve.
 Let's have a look at that.
 But, before you start reading further, forget about CRTP and focus on the problem first.